 The major contributors are as follows:

-There is an argument that pregnancy cravings are purely psychological for several reasons.
+There is an argument that pregnancy cravings are common cravings for several reasons.

 First, women who have an affinity toward a certain food or substance prior to pregnancy are likely to have a craving for it during pregnancy as well.